This page contains instructions for testing an OCPP1.6 compatible charger with Charge HQ. Testing is performed against our test environment.

 Some chargers have difficultly with this requirement.
 To increase compatibility, Charge HQ supports two methods of stopping and starting charging:

 By default, Charge HQ will use method 1 (zero power limit).
 If your charger does not support zero power limit please let us know and we can adjust the system for your charger's needs.
-If you aren't sure, perform the testing below and you'll discover if it supports it or not.
+If you aren't sure, perform the testing below to discover if it supports it or not.

 Ideally, residential chargers should not require authorisation to allow charging, ie the charger should start when the driver plugs in, without pressing start in an app or tapping an RFID card.